-Evidence A No. 1-3 or the like, which is a publication distributed before the application of the case, describes the book in/out managing device (Library equipment-automated storage and retrieval system (ASRS)), which is a technology belonging to the same technical field as the Corrected invention 1 of the case, and uses five types of containers having a bottom of 24 inches/W 48 inches/L and different heights (6.0-18.0 inches) (Translated abstract p.
-11 l.
-19-l.
-27), and a plurality of books (magazines, or the like) are stored in the containers different in height (Translated abstract p.
-12 l.
+Evidence A No. 1-3 or the like, which is a publication distributed before the application of the case was filed, describes the book in/out managing device (Library equipment-automated storage and retrieval system (ASRS)), which is a technology belonging to the same technical field as the Corrected invention 1 of the case, which uses five types of containers having a bottom of 24 inches/W 48 inches/L and different heights (6.0-18.0 inches) (Translated abstract p.
+11 1.
+19-1.
+27), and that a plurality of books (magazines, or the like) are stored in the containers different in height (Translated abstract p.
+12 1.
 11-p.
-13 l.
+13 1.
 1).